Pressure Injuries & DVT

 • Have your nurse help you change position every two hours.

-• Get up and walk if you can.
-If you can’t, move your feet in circles to exercise your legs.
+• Get up and walk if you can, or move your feet in circles to exercise your legs.

 Know the Signs